paul121/farmOS/docs/development/module/entities.md

 # Entity types

-Assets, logs, plans, taxonomy terms, users, etc are all types of "entities" in farmOS/Drupal terminology.
+Assets, logs, plans, taxonomy terms, users, organizations, etc are all types of "entities" in farmOS/Drupal terminology.
 Entities can have sub-types called "bundles", which represent "bundles of fields".
 Some fields may be common across all bundles of a given entity type, and some fields may be bundle-specific.

-## Adding asset, log, and plan types
+## Adding asset, log, organization, and plan types

-Asset types, log types, and plan types can be provided by adding two files to a
+Asset types, log types, organization types, and plan types can be provided by adding two files to a module:
-module:

 1. An entity type config file (YAML), and:
 2. A bundle plugin class (PHP).